Herringbone Half Double Crochet Fall Blanket Pattern

 Don’t forget about looking at lionbrand.com too for your yarn shopping needs (wants!)

 Check out the colors I used below!

-For those of you that have trouble finding the Vanna’s Choice, then the new Basic Stitch yarn which is also from Lion Brand would work perfectly too.
+Are you looking for a substitute yarn?
+The Basic Stitch yarn line which is also from Lion Brand would work perfectly.
 It crochets up similarly and has some great colors to pick from in its line.
 Be sure to check it out in the link above.

 The Herringbone Half Double Crochet is a variation of the basic crochet stitch the Half Double Crochet.
-It is easy to learn.
-Promise.
-I will explain it below and also link up to my Youtube tutorial too!
+It is easy to learn and creates a great texture to any crochet project.
+Check out the tutorial and video for extra help.

 If you have any questions please feel free to join the Easy Crochet Facebook group community for help or guidance.